Skip to content

 ExpressionThe literal string value to store

-Applies a regular expression to the value of another variable and stores the first capture group.
+Applies a regular expression to the string representation of the step response and returns the first capture group (or the full match if no groups are defined).

 FieldValue